-On four months follow up of areas were heal completely (Figure 6).
+On four months follow up of area healed completely (Figure 6).

-Differential Diagnosis.
+Differential Diagnosis

 Table 2 includes most of the lesions that should be considered in the differential diagnosis of lesions.
 An attempt is made to order the lesions ranging from the most likely to the least likely to occur in this specific patient.(3)